usnistgov/frvt/11_verification/validation/README.txt

 ===============================
 The ./images directory will contain a few existing images, and the validation script will download and prepare the remainder of the images required for validation.
 Your machine must have access to the Internet in order to download the images.

-The validation images are used for the sole purpose of validation and are not necessarily representative of actual test data that will be used to evaluate the implementations.
+NOTE: The validation images are used for the sole purpose of validation and stress-testing your software.
+The images are not necessarily representative of actual test data that will be used to evaluate the implementations.
+Please do not contact NIST about actual testing with such validation-type imagery.

 ===============================
 Validation and Submission Preparation